airswap/airswap-about/messages.md

 # Orders and Quotes

 Orders contain all the parameters listed above.
-Quotes, on the other hand, do not include a `nonce` or `signature` parameter.
+Quotes, on the other hand, do not include the `nonce` or `signature` parameters.